 the one-time set-up fee, if applicable.

-Local TWC-VR staff will include a Work Experience Placement Report with the Service Authorization.
-The Work Experience Placement Report will be used by TWC-VR staff or, as applicable, the ESP, throughout the work experience assignment; therefore, when submitted to the Board with the Service Authorization the report will provide only initial information as necessary for the Board to establish Paid Work Experience Services for the Participant, including:
+Local TWC-VR staff will include a Work Experience Worksite Agreement with the Service Authorization.
+The Worksite Agreement will be used by TWC-VR staff or, as applicable, the ESP.
+The Worksite Agreement will provide information as necessary for the Board to establish Paid Work Experience Services for the Participant, including:

 the Participant's name;